fatimamatieva/DAT240_ASSIGNMENTS/project/README.md

 - Manual slicing
 - Categorize the image

+**Note that the advanced features are not necessary to get a passing grade, but to be considered a delivery of very good or excellent performance one or two advanced features need to be implemented.**

 ## Criteria for judging the delivery:

 - Separation of Concerns.
 Game logic is clearly separated from infrastructure logic and UI logic.